Sher-Chowdhury/reaact-demo-app/001-create-react-app/README.md

 ```

 `npx` just downloads the latest `create-react-app` [binary](https://www.npmjs.com/package/create-react-app) and uses it.
 npx always gets the latest version.
 So you don't have to worry about getting the latest version.
+I think if the `node_modules`
+folder exists in the current working directory, and this folder contains this binary, then it will use that instead.

 note: the "x" in `npm` means "execute", i.e. we want to execute a node package.